thermalogic/SEES/README.md

 ##  Goal

-This course is intended to train **students majored in thermal energy engineering** in good software practices and tools for producing code and documentation.
+This course is intended to train **students majored in thermal energy engineering** in good software skills for producing code and documentation.

 After successfully completing the program, the participants will be able to: